-The transition between diegetic and non-diegetic sounds can be seamless and often confusion occurs trying to determine the difference between the two in any given scene.
-"A character hums a tune (diegetic sound), and that humming sound turns into an orchestral version of the same tune (non-diegetic sound), which carries over into the next scene" (MasterClass, October 2019).
-In the matter of seconds, the type of sound being heard can switch from being diegetic to non-diegetic and vice versa.
+The transition between diegetic sounds and non-diegetic sounds can be seamless and often confusion occurs trying to determine the difference between the two in any given scene of a film.
+"A character hums a tune (diegetic sound) and that humming sound turns into an orchestral version of the same tune (non-diegetic sound), which carries over into the next scene."
+In the matter of seconds the type of sound being heard can switch from being diegetic to non-diegetic and vice versa.
 The two different sounds can be combined and used to form what is considered a "trans-diegetic sound."
 "Trans-diegetic sound refers to any sound that moves in between non-diegetic and diegetic, or vice versa.
-Trans-diegetic sound helps bridge or link two things, like transitions between scenes" (MasterClass, October 2019).
-Trans-diegetic sounds are used in film to both set a mood within the audience watching, while also affecting the world and plot in which the film takes place.
+Trans-diegetic sound helps bridge or link two things, like transitions between scenes."
+Trans-diegetic sounds are used to both set a mood within the audience watching the film while also affecting the world and plot in which the film is taking place.
 The idea of a trans-diegetic sound allows producers to add more depth and detail to the film they produce.
-The incorporation of these different concepts of sound better immerses the audience watching and allows the producer to further influence the audience's thoughts and emotions towards the film.
+The incorporation of these different concepts of sound better immerses the audience watching and allows the producer to further influence the audiences thoughts and emotions towards the film.
 Another important sound type featured in any well-made film is an object sound.

-Object sounds add depth and intensifies the mood created in a film using non-diegetic sounds.

 "Object sounds make a film more realistic.
 For example, if a character walks in the snow, the audience should hear the crunching of their footsteps.
 If a character is standing on a busy street, we hear the natural ambiance of the city" (MasterClass, October 2019).
-Object sounds play on the common experiences and cultural backgrounds of those watching the movie.
-Most people can picture the crunching sound described of someone walking through the snow and many can even mentally picture themselves performing the action.
-Object sounds allows any audience member the chance to step into the shoes of the star character and producers are able to accomplish this by influencing common experiences had by the masses.
+Object sounds add depth and intensifies the mood created in a film using non-diegetic sounds.
+Object sounds plays on the common experiences and cultural backgrounds of those watching the movie.
+Most people can picture the sound described of someone walking through the snow and many can even mentally picture themselves performing the action.
+Object sounds allows any audience to step into the star characters shoes and producers are able to accomplish this by influencing common experiences had by the majority.
 In doing so, subjectivity of experiences becomes less of a problem and a common take away can be had, just like the work of an influential painter.